fvarrui/JavaPackager/README.md

 | `projectname_projectversion.exe`          | Installer file if it's executed on Windows (requires [**InnoSetup**](http://www.jrsoftware.org/isinfo.php)). |
 | `projectname_projectversion.dmg`          | Disk image file if it's executed on Mac OS X.                |

->  :warning: DEB, RPM, EXE installer and DMG files will be ommited if `generateInstaller` property is `false` or if target platform is different than running platform.
+>  :warning: DEB, RPM, EXE installer and DMG files will be ommited if `generateInstaller` plugin property is `false` or if target platform is different from execution platform.

 ### Plugin configutation properties